Amborella trichopoda Baill.

 Bloom Time: March to May

 Amborella trichopoda is a small tropical sprawling shrub or small tree that grows up to 26 feet (8 m) tall.
-It is endemic to New Caledonia, and it is the only species in the genus Amborella, which is the only member of the family Amborellaceae.
+It is the only species in the genus Amborella that is the only member of the Amborellaceae family.
 The evergreen leaves are small, white to yellow, and up to 4 inches (10 cm) long.
 The small, creamy white, inconspicuous flowers are arranged in terminal inflorescences of 2 to 30 flowers, up to 0.16 inches (4 mm) in diameter, with 7 or 8 tepals.

 Amborella – Record of the Evolution of Flowering Plants

-Amborella is a rare understory shrub, or small tree found only on the island of New Caledonia.
-Amborella trichopoda is the only species in the genus and is the only member of the family Amborellaceae.
+Amborella is a rare understory shrub or small tree found only on the island of New Caledonia.
 It was known for some time already that Amborella wood has a peculiar character – it lacks the vessels characteristic of most flowering plants.
 This lack of vessels is a trait that is more typically associated with conifers and is therefore thought to be a primitive trait in the evolution of plants in general.

 This species is endemic to the main island Grande Terre of New Caledonia.